 Password Safe is a free and open-source password manager originally developed by crypto-legend Bruce Schneier.
-It is a Windows program, although ports of it are available for other platforms.
+It is a Windows and Linux program, although ports of it are available for other platforms.
 In this Password Safe review, we take an in-depth look at this password manager to answer the question is Password Safe worth your time and money?

 - Country n/a

 As volunteer-developed open source software, the base Windows and Linux versions of Password Safe are free in every sense of the word.